mengopudding/mengopudding/README.md

 ## Howdy howdy, I'm Meng 🤠
 👨‍💻 I'm a Software Engineer at [Xplor](https://ourxplor.com/).<br />
-🤓 I've been part of the [cs in schools](https://csinschools.com/) programme where I taught two terms of Python.<br />
+🤓 I've been part of the [CS In Schools](https://csinschools.com/) programme where I taught two terms of Python.<br />
 🚀 Currently *relentlessly driving to make educatation great* with Elixir && JavaScript.<br />

 -------------------------